Saikeo/saikeo.github.io/_posts/2020-02-26-IPSec-Site-Site-With-Overlapping Subnet.md

 --- 192.168.10.0       192.168.1.0        ---                ---
 R1#
 ```
 NAT is working and able to translate.
-Next we are to check IPSec.
+Next we are going to check IPSec.
 ```
 R1#sh crypto ipsec sa